JuliaML/LIBSVM.jl/README.md

 Each model has a detailed document string, which includes examples of usage.
-Document strings can be accessed from MLJ without loading `LIBSVM.jl` or its MLJ interface as shown in the following example:
+Document strings can be accessed from MLJ without loading `LIBSVM.jl` (or its MLJ interface) as shown in the following example:

 ```julia
 using MLJ     # or MLJModels
 doc("NuSVC", pkg="LIBSVM")
 ```

+This assumes the version of MLJModels loaded is 0.15.5 or higher.

 Below we illustrate usage of the classic kernel `SVC` classifier.
 In the example, `X` can be replaced with any table (e.g., `DataFrame`)